awwaiid/thelackthereof/content/Fujitsu Lifebook T730.md

 ----

-EDIT (By Erich.me) There is a file you can download in the T730 Driver/Utility downloads on the Fujitsu site called AutoRotationSSD_FJ_v1.00.10.003SSD_W7-32.exe that makes the Auto-Rotate function work poerfectly.
+EDIT (By Erich.me) There is a file you can download in the T730 Driver/Utility downloads on the Fujitsu site called AutoRotationSSD_FJ_v1.00.10.003SSD_W7-32.exe that makes the Auto-Rotate function work perfectly.
 I am trying out some of the other T731 Drivers and Utilities and I will post more if any of them add functionality.

 (awwaiid asks) Question to Erich.me - how is an .exe useful in linux?